 Moving on to the next assignment is a requirement when you are in the military.
 There is no debating on if you should go or where you will end up.
-There is a dream sheet that you fill out when a move is on the horizon, but that is all it is.
+There is a dream sheet that you fill out when a move is on the horizon, but it is a dream sheet.
+It is the needs of the Air Force (or whatever branch you are in) that decides where you move next.

 A dream of where you could go, but where you will go that depends on what the military decides.